NewteqDeveloper/legacy-angular-npm-template/README.md

 This repo can be used as a base for creating NPM packages that are built with angular.

+# Build tools

+The tools I used and recommended tools to build are [VS Code][vscode-link]

 # Usage

 To make use of this template and get started follow these steps: